 and Faculty of 1000 Medicine

 .
 Dr. Palmer also serves on the Advisory Council of the NIH Office of Women’s Health.
 She is the Vice-Chair of the Public Education Committee of the American Geriatrics Society.
-Dr. Palmer mentors Visiting International Scholars and she has been an international visiting scholar in Australia and China.
-Dr. Palmer served two terms on the International Continence Society Ethics Committee, and she was a member of the 5th International Consultation on Incontinence’s Committee on Incontinence in the Frail Elderly.
+Dr. Palmer mentors Visiting International Scholars and she has been an international visiting scholar in Australia, Korea, and China.
+Dr. Palmer served two terms on the International Continence Society Ethics Committee and she was a member of the 5th International Consultation on Incontinence’s Committee on Incontinence in the Frail Elderly.

 lower urinary tract symptoms

 For a full PubMed listing. [http://www.ncbi.nlm.nih.gov/myncbi/1xl_oke9DXmAk/bibliography/48226776/public/?sort=date&direction=ascending]